dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

         }.start();
 ~~~

-The Inspire 1, Phantom 3 Professional and M100's remote controllers have buttons for capturing, recording and entering the playback mode.
+The Inspire 1's and Phantom 3 Professional's remote controllers have buttons for capturing, recording and entering the playback mode.
 Once these buttons have been pressed, the camera status will be changed directly.
 Would be great if our application could listen to the buttons at the remote controller and automatically adjust the UI?

 To listen to the remote controller, we set up `DJIRemoteControllerUpdateAttitudeCallBack`.
 Add the code below to the onCreate() function, but make sure to declare the variable `mRemoteControllerUpdateAttitudeCallBack` first.